 We examine the problem of an investor who trades in a market with unobservable regime shifts.
 The investor learns from past prices and is subject to transaction costs.
-We obtain liquidity premia that are 75% larger compared to a benchmark model with observable market shifts.
-The large premia in our model are driven primarily by suboptimal risk exposure, because turnover is low under incomplete information.
+Our model generates significantly larger liquidity premia compared to a benchmark model with observable market shifts.
+The larger premia are driven primarily by suboptimal risk exposure, as turnover is lower under incomplete information.
 In contrast, the benchmark model produces (mechanically) high turnover and heavy trading costs.
-We provide empirical support for our model using the dispersion in analyst forecasts as a proxy for incomplete information.
+We provide empirical support for the amplification effect of incomplete information on the relation between trading costs and future stock returns.
+We also show empirically that such amplification is not driven by turnover.
 Overall, our results can help explain the large disconnect between theory and evidence regarding the magnitude of liquidity premia, which has been a longstanding puzzle in the literature.

 Keywords: Regime Shifts, Incomplete Information, Transaction Costs, Liquidity Premia

 JEL Classification: C61, D11, D91, G11

 Suggested Citation: Suggested Citation